-Please Check Club Nights pages to check on whether specific sessions are running through May/June 2018
+Please Check Club Nights pages to check on whether specific sessions are running through May-August 2018

 - The Club is generally aimed at those of 8 years of age (year 4 at schools, but some younger children do attend) and older (including adults) with a full fencing session using Epees.